Tonyfu09/2023-24_OSWE_Note/README.md

 2. URL-encode the string and add it into the URL as a query parameter.

 - ### Code Analysis on SQL Injection
-1. Review the codes, does there have user controller variable can affect SQL injection
+1. Review the code to check if any user controller variables can potentially affect SQL injection
-2. Potential function!!!
+2. Potential function, Potential function, Potential function!!!
+3. The logic of sanitize

 - ### SQL injection Explain and sample testing <br>
 https://www.sqlinjection.net/detection/ <br>